OliverBalfour/Calculator/README.md

 - There are bound to be bugs.
 Some examples which have cropped up: exp didn't work because constants were parsed before unary functions (so exp -> e * xp -> error), and using implicit multiplication without spaces in functions caused issues (if `f x = 2x` then `f 3` became 23 instead of 2*3).
 - Not all functions support automatic differentiation (every function except `!`, `nCr`, `nPr`, `gcd`)
 - Inconsistent handling of division by zero and other errors (eg factorial of non-integer).
 This could be solved by adding a `NumERR String` value constructor that propagates through calculations into the REPL output.
+- Derivatives of functions of user defined functions are broken.
+This is particularly difficult to implement as you could have `g x = f (ln x) 0 (x^2)` for `f` in `R^3->R`, for instance.
+The easiest way to fix this is to simply replace `f` with its definition and differentiate `g` as normal.
+- Partial derivatives and integration are unsupported.
+- Algebra solving is unsupported.

 ## Examples